VioletsOleander/vault-vanilla/paper-notes/normalization/Spectral Normalization for Generative Adversarial Networks-2018-ICLR.md

 $$
 W^{l}\gets W^{l}-\alpha\nabla_{W^{l}}\ell(\bar{W}_{\mathrm{SN}}^{l}(W^{l}),\mathcal{D}_{M})
 $$
-# B EXPERIMENTAL SETTINGS
+# B Experimental Settings
-# B.1 PERFORMANCE MEASURES
+## B.1 Performance Measures
 Inception score is introduced originally by Salimans et al. (2016): $I(\{x_{n}\}_{n=1}^{N})\quad:=$ $\exp(\mathrm{E}[D_{\mathrm{KL}}[p(y|x)||p(y)]])$ , where $p(y)$ is approximated by nN=1 p(y|xn) and p(y|x) is the trained Inception convolutional neural network (Szegedy et al., 2015), which we would refer to Inception model for short.
 In their work, Salimans et al. (2016) reported that this score is strongly correlated with subjective human judgment of image quality.
 Following the procedure in Salimans et al. (2016); Warde-Farley & Bengio (2017), we calculated the score for randomly generated 5000 examples from each trained generator to evaluate its ability to generate natural images.
 We repeated each experiment 10 times and reported the average and the standard deviation of the inception scores.
 Fre´chet inception distance (Heusel et al., 2017) is another measure for the quality of the generated examples that uses 2nd order information of the final layer of the inception model applied to the examples.
 On its own, the Fre´chet distance Dowson $\&$ Landau (1982) is 2-Wasserstein distance between two distribution $p_{1}$ and $p_{2}$ assuming they are both multivariate Gaussian distributions:
 $$
 F(p_{1},p_{2})=\|\pmb{\mu}_{p_{1}}-\pmb{\mu}_{p_{2}}\|_{2}^{2}+\operatorname{trace}\left(C_{p_{1}}+C_{p_{2}}-2(C_{p_{1}}C_{p_{2}})^{1/2}\right),
 $$
 where $\{\mu_{p_{1}},C_{p_{1}}\}$ , $\{\mu_{p_{2}},C_{p_{2}}\}$ are the mean and covariance of samples from $q$ and $p$ , respectively.
 If $f_{\ominus}$ is the output of the final layer of the inception model before the softmax, the Fre´chet inception distance (FID) between two distributions $p_{1}$ and $p_{2}$ on the images is the distance between $f_{\odot}\,{\circ}\,p_{1}$ and $f_{\ominus}\circ p_{2}$ .
 We computed the Fre´chet inception distance between the true distribution and the generated distribution empirically over 10000 and 5000 samples.
 Multiple repetition of the experiments did not exhibit any notable variations on this score.
-# B.2 IMAGE GENERATION ON CIFAR-10 AND STL-10
+## B.2 Image Generation on CIFAR-10 and STL-10
 For the comparative study, we experimented with the recent ResNet architecture of Gulrajani et al. (2017) as well as the standard CNN.
 For this additional set of experiments, we used Adam again for the optimization and used the very hyper parameter used in Gulrajani et al. (2017) $(\alpha\,=\,0.0002,\beta_{1}\,=\,0,\beta_{2}\,=\,0.9,n_{d i s}\,=\,5)$ .
 For our SN-GANs, we doubled the feature map in the generator from the original, because this modification achieved better results.
 Note that when we doubled the dimension of the feature map for the WGAN-GP experiment, however, the performance deteriorated.
-# B.3 IMAGE GENERATION ON IMAGENET
+## B.3 Image Generation on ImageNet
 The images used in this set of experiments were resized to $128\times128$ pixels.
 The details of the architecture are given in Table 6.
 For the generator network of conditional GANs, we used conditional batch normalization (CBN) (Dumoulin et al., 2017; de Vries et al., 2017).
 Namely we replaced the standard batch normalization layer with the CBN conditional to the label information $y\in\{1,\ldots,1000\}$ .
 For the optimization, we used Adam with the same hyperparameters we used for ResNet on CIFAR-10 and STL-10 dataset.
 We trained the networks with 450K generator updates, and applied linear decay for the learning rate after 400K iterations so that the rate would be 0 at the end.
-# B.4 NETWORK ARCHITECTURES
+## B.4 Network Architectures
 Table 3: Standard CNN models for CIFAR-10 and STL-10 used in our experiments on image Generation.
 The slopes of all lReLU functions in the networks are set to 0.1.
 <html><body><table><tr><td>2 E R128 ~ N(0, I)</td></tr><tr><td>dense →> Mg × Mg × 512</td></tr><tr><td>4x4,stride=2deconv.BN256ReLU</td></tr><tr><td>4x4,stride=2dec0nv.BN128ReLU</td></tr><tr><td>4x4,stride=2deconv.BN64ReLU</td></tr><tr><td>3 x3, stride=1 conv.
 3 Tanh</td></tr></table></body></html>
 (a) Generator, $M_{g}=4$ for SVHN and CIFAR10, and $M_{g}=6$ for STL-10